 We’re then told that the Native Americans of the Pacific Northwest knew all about Sasquatch.
 This is an interesting question.
 The assumption of so many of these weird fringe theories is that myths are basically just journalism gone wrong.
 I’d like to know what modern Native peoples make of this, but Googling for Native American perspectives on Sasquatch just gives me pages and pages of Bigfoot and cryptozoological sites, with the occasional skeptical site mixed in.
 I’ll keep at it, it might be interesting to find a site on the subject actually written by Native Americans rather than factions of white people.
 Nimoy tells us that in Native stories, Bigfoot has a mythical significance, and it’s hard to tell “where myth ends and reality begins”, which I guess is code for “we’ll pick and choose which parts of the myth we happen to like.”

 Nimoy then stands on top of a building in a cityscape, to deliver a speech about modern man’s distance from the natural world.
 I don’t talk enough about these little interludes.
 They’re like performance poetry, except short and not tedious.
 Part of it is the voice.
 Leonard Nimoy really does have a very interesting voice.
 Fascinating, almost.
-Transcribing them doesn’t really do them justice.
+Transcribing what he says doesn’t really do them justice.

 We move on… to science!
 “It is felt by some scientists…” Nimoy begins (because science is all about the feels) that Bigfoot is a hominid, related to humankind.
 Then we’re talking to Grover Krantz, one of the few serious anthropologists to argue in favour of Bigfoot’s existence.
 He’s interesting because he talks a lot more fluently than many of the interviewees on the show, and he even has a piece of show-and-tell: a plaster cast of the jawbone of gigantopithicus, an extinct giant ape.
 The idea that Bigfoot is a modern gigantopithicus is, I gather, still an article of faith amongst many Bigfoot enthusiasts.